Mature Masculine

 Worldliness and the Guide

-The Guide archetype must dwell in both realms—spiritual and practical.
+The Guide must dwell in both realms—spiritual and practical.

 Healthy worldliness in the Guide:

 Builds credibility.
-It proves spiritual growth doesn't mean incompetence.
+Proves spiritual growth does not mean incompetence.

 Serves others.
-It allows real help with real problems.
+Allows real help with real problems.

 The Guide knows the highest truths must be lived in the marketplace, the family, the workplace.